Skip to main content

 }

-• The last parameter should always be your context (ctx: Context)
+The last parameter should always be your context (ctx: Context).
+All other parameters become GraphQL arguments.

-Use @gqlType on a class to create a GraphQL object type, and @gqlField to expose specific fields.
+Use @gqlType on a class to create a GraphQL object type, and @gqlField to expose fields:

 /** @gqlType */